Want to Save Thousands on a New Car or Truck? This Free Guide explains How You Can Buy "Below" Dealer Invoice Prices...

 - Perhaps the most important item is the rebate.
 If a rebate is $2000 and you buy a vehicle for $100 below invoice, the dealer still makes good money and you received a great price.

 Give it a try!
 Let us know how you made out.
 We have been getting great feedback from people using this service and would love to here from you.
-Again the services that offer the best prices: Car Clearance Deals, Edmunds and Cars Direct.
+Again the services that offer the best prices: Car Clearance Deals, Cars Direct and Edmunds.

 NOTE: Please note that in some cases you are only entitled to rebates if you do not choose the advertised low financing percentage from the manufacturer.
 In other words you can't have both.
 Again this varies with the vehicle, time of year and location.
-Getting quotes from Car Clearance Deals, Edmunds and Cars Direct, will provide you with the necessary information regarding rebates.
+Getting quotes from Car Clearance Deals, Cars Direct and Edmunds, will provide you with the necessary information regarding rebates.

 Free pricing services mentioned in this guide: